Lexeuz/portfolio/README.md

-# Portfolio in development
+# Learning to master the basics of the Frontend
-This is Alexander's public portfolio.
+This is an attempt at a personal portfolio.